denten-books/plain-text/1-metaphor.md

 example, in theory, a weather simulation should be capable of modeling observed meteorological conditions.
-But would it be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of clouds, wind, and water?
+But would it be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of clouds, wind, and water whatsoever?
 The hyper-real breaks further still by usurping the underlying reality.
 The model does not merely obscure, it takes place of the thing being modeled.
 In other words, it begins to simulate itself, according to its own rules, similar only to itself.
 The simulation no longer corresponds to any situation "on the ground."
 Severed from its referent, the symbol itself attains the status of reality.
-Thus
-hyper-reality: a symbol that folds onto itself.
+Thus hyper-reality: a symbol that folds onto itself.
 It is a weather simulation confused for weather.

 We know that physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of paper, goat skins, or